Social Enterprise Development Initiative (SEDI)

 A full list of the eligibility criteria, and more information about the SEDI Grants and how to apply, can be found on IIA’s website.

 Intermediaries can contact IIA directly if they would like to be included on the list of possible SEDI capability building support providers.
+Please note there are no SEDI accredited intermediaries.

 We also note that workshops on the SEDI Grants are only considered to be official if organised by the Department, IIA or SEA.